nbelmokhtar/Udacity_AZMLND_Project_2_Operationalizing_ML/starter_files/README.md

 7. Create and publish a pipeline
 8. Documentation

-We didn't include the Autentication step because we are using the lab Udacity provided to you, you can skip this step since you are not authorized to create a security principal.
+We can skip the authentication step since we are not authorized to create a security principal because we are using the lab Udacity provided to us.

 ## Architectural Diagram
 *TODO*: Provide an architectual diagram of the project and give an introduction of each step.